svennam92/istio101/workshop/exercise-1/README.md

 You must already have an IBM account, with a cluster created or assigned to you as documented in [previous step](../GETSTARTED.md).

 ## Connect to your cluster using the Cloud Shell
-For this lab a hosted shell is provided for you with all the necessary tools.
+For this lab, a hosted shell is provided for you with all the necessary tools.
 Use this web shell to perform the tasks in this lab.
+If you are having problems with this web shell, you can use a local docker container and follow the instructions [here](https://github.com/rvennam/istio101/blob/docker-env/workshop/exercise-1/README.md) instead.

-1. Go to the [Cloud Shell](https://cloudshell-console-istio.ng.bluemix.net/) and login using the Login button.
+1. Using Chrome or Firefox, go to the [Cloud Shell](https://cloudshell-console-istio.ng.bluemix.net/) and login using the Login button.
 2. Using the account drop down, choose the `IBM` account.
 3. Click on the Terminal icon to launch your web shell.